Last Updated on

-- The world of SEO can be confusing, with all the technical jargon and confusing terms it’s no wonder why!
-Which is why I have put together a list of definitions for a range of internet marketing, SEO terminology, abbreviations and acronyms that you will need to know for when you enter the SEO world.
+The world of SEO can be confusing, with all the technical jargon and terminology, it’s no wonder why!
+Ricemedia have put together a list of definitions when it comes to all things organic search and SEO.
+Here, you’ll find a range of internet marketing, SEO terminology, abbreviations and acronyms that you will need.
+Welcome to our 2018 edition of the SEO glossary!

 SEO Terms Explained

 Affiliate – An affiliate site markets products or services that are actually sold by another website or business in exchange for fees or commissions.

 Algorithim – A program used by search engines to determine what pages to suggest for a given search query.
 Google regularly updates its own algorithm’s which can change the way that search results are ranked.

 Alt text – Alt text is important because search engines can’t actually see images so it needs something to read in order to be able to tell what it is.
 Alt Text is a description of a graphic, which usually isn’t displayed to the end user.
 Special web browsers for visually challenged people rely on the alt text to make the content of graphics accessible to the users.

 Anchor Text – The actual text of a link to a web page.
 On most websites, this text is usually dark blue and underlined, or purple if you’ve visited the link in the past.
 Anchor text helps search engines understand what the destination page is about; it describes what you will see if you click through.